PycmShoma/SecondSIMDisabler/README.md

 2-nd SIM Disabler

 ## Description
-Disable second SIM via setprop persist.radio.multisim.config Applicable on roms where this setting is not available
+Disable second SIM via setprop persist.radio.multisim.config.
+Applicable on roms where this setting is not available